kaaproject/kaa/doc/MQTT-Topics/index.md

 * TOC
 {:toc}

+## Base connection

+Topics can be tested on the public [Kaa Cloud](https://www.kaaiot.com/free-trial) installation.

+Plain MQTT can be accessed at mqtt://mqtt.cloud.kaaiot.com.
+The default port is 1883.

+TLS MQTT can be accessed at mqtts://mqtt.cloud.kaaiot.com.
+The default port is 8883.

+In topics, the possible parameters are:
+- {appversion_name} - The application version name where the endpoint is registered.
+- {token} - The endpoint token.
+- {request ID} - This could be a random number between 1 and 99.
+- {metric_name} - The name of the metric that will be used as the time series name, for example, **temperature**.
+- {command_type} - The command type to be handled by the device, for example, **turn_off**, **turn_on**.

+The full `kp1` protocol description and specification can be found on [Github](https://github.com/kaaproject/kaa-rfcs).

 ## Data collection

 ### Send data samples

 **PUB kp1/{appversion_name}/dcx/{token}/json[/{request ID}]**

 Publish telemetry data to the platform in JSON format.
-Supports single and batched messages sent as an array.
-Historical data is stored in the two databases.
-For fast access of the raw data it's stored in the InfluxDB and accessible via EPTS service API and can be customized in EPTS settings.
-For the aggregated data it's stored in OpenSearch which works on top of ElasticSearch and can be accessed via ASF API or Kibana.
+This supports both single and batched messages sent as an array.
+Historical data is stored in two databases.
+For fast access to raw data, it's stored in InfluxDB and is accessible via the [EPTS][EPTS] service API.
+This can be customized in EPTS settings.
+Aggregated data is stored in OpenSearch, which operates on top of ElasticSearch, and can be accessed via the [ASF][ASF] API or Kibana.

-When used with MQTT optionally specify the "Request ID" to subscribe on /status or /error topic to get the operation status.
-Alternatively subscribe to "kp1/<appversion_name>/dcx/<token>/json/#" to receieve both status and error responses.
+When used with MQTT, you can optionally specify the "Request ID" to subscribe to the /status or /error topic to get the operation status.
+Alternatively, subscribe to "kp1/{appversion_name}/dcx/{token}/json/#" to receive both status and error responses.

 Payload schema